jthicks91/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+  -SQL is a programming language that is used to communicate with data sets and a RDBMS stands for a relational database management system which is the entire system for managing storage adn relationships between specific data sets.

 1. Why do tables need a `primary key`?
+  Primary keys provide unique and distinct identifiers for each of the records for maintenance and usage;

 1. What is the name given to a table column that references the primary key on another table.
+  - Foreign Key

-1. What do we need in order to have a _many to many_ relationship between two tables.
+1. What do we need in order to have a _many to many_ relationship between two tables. a third table relating Primary keys and foreign keys on teh related tables;

 ## Project Set Up